nikoruhe54/SeamCarve/SeamCarve/SeamCarve/README.txt

 Type in the command to run the program (don't use the brackets):

 ./carve [pictureFileName] [# of vertical seams] [#of horizontal seams]

+Screenshots of the two balls image edited with the vertical seam cut has been included as well as screenshots of the mona lisa with a large horizontal seam removed.